Bayesian Algorithmic Mechanism Design: Introduction

-Bayesian mechanism design is very well understood in single-parameter agent settings, such as (for example) where each agent has a single private value for receiving a service (see, e.g, \cite{mye-81}).
-For the single parameter setting it is known that a mechanism is BIC if and only if (a) the probability an agent is served (a.k.a. the {\em allocation rule}) is monotone non-decreasing in the agent's value for service, and (b) the expected payment (a.k.a. the {\em payment rule}) is identified in a particular way from the allocation rule \cite{mye-81}.
-Probabilities and expectations above are taken with respect to both the distribution of agent values and possible randomization in the mechanism.
+Agent incentives in Bayesian mechanism design are very well understood in single-parameter settings, where each agent has a single independent private value for receiving a service (see, e.g,~\cite{mye-81}).
+For the single parameter setting it is known that a mechanism is BIC if and only if (a) the probability an agent is served (a.k.a.~the {\em allocation rule}) is monotone non-decreasing in the agent's value for service, and (b) the agent's expected payment (a.k.a.~the {\em payment rule}) is of a particular form identified precisely from the allocation rule.\footnote{Probabilities and expectations above are taken with respect to both the distribution of agent values and possible randomization in the mechanism.}

 The main challenge in reducing BIC (or IC) mechanism design to algorithm design is that approximation algorithms do not generally have monotone allocation rules.
-Our reduction shows that in a Bayesian setting we can convert any non-monotone allocation rule into a monotone one without compromising its performance.
-The main technical observation that enables this reduction is that, in a Bayesian setting, we can focus on a single agent for whom the allocation rule is not monotone, apply a transformation that fixes this non-monotonicity (and weakly improves our objective), and {\em no other agents are affected (in a Bayesian sense).} Thus, we can apply the transformation independently to each agent.
+Our reduction shows that in a Bayesian setting we can convert any non-monotone allocation rule into a monotone one without compromising its social welfare.
+The main technical observation that enables this reduction is that, in a Bayesian setting, we can focus on a single agent for whom the allocation rule is not monotone, apply a transformation that fixes this non-monotonicity (and weakly improves our objective), and {\em no other agents are affected} (in a Bayesian sense).
+Therefore, we can apply the transformation independently to each agent.
 Our reduction is as follows: \begin{enumerate} \item For each agent, identify intervals in which the agent's allocation rule is non-monotone.
-(This is a property of the distribution and can be done prior to considering any agent bids.) \item For each agent, if their bid falls in an (above identified) interval, redraw the agent's bid from the prior distribution conditioned on being within the interval. \item Run the approximation algorithm on the resulting bids and output its solution. \end{enumerate} Notice that under the assumption that the original values are drawn according to the common prior, the redrawing of values does not alter this prior.
+(This is a property of the distribution and algorithm and can be done prior to considering any agent bids.) \item For each agent, if their bid falls in an (above identified) interval, redraw the agent's bid from the prior distribution conditioned on being within the interval. \item Run the approximation algorithm on the resulting bids and output its solution. \end{enumerate} Notice that under the assumption that the original values are drawn according to the common prior, the redrawing of values does not alter this prior.